My Cart

 Clover Binding Clips | Little Fabric Shop

-Step 8: Hand Stitch Binding
+Step 8: Hand Stitch Binding on Quilt Back

 That’s it!
 You have successfully learned how to bind a quilt.
 Step back and admire your work, take some pictures to share with your friends, or just cuddle up underneath your finished quilt.
 Then, get ready to start working on your next one.
 If you need to restock your fabric, shop our cotton quilting fabrics.